scavallero/mydomus/README.md

 ## License

-_Copyright © 2016 Massimiliano Petra_
+_Copyright © 2016 Salvatore Cavallero_

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by